-Discover is the library search engine.
-You can use it to search across most of our collections including: books, ebooks, journal articles, conference proceedings, newspapers, magazines, technical reports, standards, theses and dissertations.
-You can link to full text materials at the click of a button and can seamlessly export their results to reference management software such as RefWorks .
+Discover is the library's main search tool.
+You can use it to search across a wide range of materials including: books, ebooks, journal articles, conference proceedings, newspapers, magazines, technical reports, standards, theses and dissertations.
+You can link to full text materials at the click of a button and can seamlessly export results to reference management software such as RefWorks .
+Where the content isn’t immediately available, we’ll help you connect with it - often within hours.

 I get an error when I try to connect to the full text of an article - what should I do?